Financial-Times/origami/apps/website/_posts/2021-10-05-newsletter.md

 The sites that depend on Origami have a bright future of performing better and being more accessible.

 ### Origami has a new team member

 Since we last spoke, the team has grown!

 We're very happy to welcome aboard Kamran Muniree who is now serving as Origami's delivery manager.
 He's already made a big difference, and the team are very excited about the future.

 We're also still hiring for an engineering role, so make sure you apply if you've ever wanted to work on Origami.
 There has never been a better time to be part of the team.

 ### Origami Office Hours

-Every week on a Friday at 2p.m.
+This isn't new, but every week on a Friday at 2p.m.
 (London time) the team are available On-Line at a meeting called [Origami Office Hours](https://calendar.google.com/event?action=TEMPLATE&tmeid=MWVzZDgzMmhtcXZhYTVvNmlyZXZyNm5tNjdfMjAyMTEwMDhUMTMwMDAwWiBjaGVlLnJhYmJpdHNAZnQuY29t&tmsrc=chee.rabbits%40ft.com&scp=ALL).

 If you ever have any questions that you'd prefer talking through in person, you can pop by there and we'll be available.